0116 4300 272

 Our surveyors found a dangerous boiler, dry rot beetles and wet rot.
 Poor venetilation was again the cause of all three problems.

-Our Leicester Chartered Surveyors have at least thirty years experience of preparing residential building surveys, homebuyers surveys and valuation surveys in the Leicester area
+Our Leicester Surveyors have at least thirty years experience of preparing residential building surveys, homebuyers surveys and valuation surveys in the Leicester area

 We are also highly experienced Independent Experts for residential property in Leicester in respect of matters such as valuation, boundaries and construction disputes.